discord-jda/JDA/README.md

 If you do not need any opus de-/encoding done by JDA (voice receive/send with PCM) you can exclude `opus-java` entirely.
 This can be done if you only send audio with an `AudioSendHandler` which only sends opus (`isOpus() = true`).
 (See [lavaplayer](https://github.com/sedmelluq/lavaplayer))

-If you want to use a custom opus library you can provide the absolute path to `OpusLibrary.loadFrom(String)` before using the audio api of JDA.
+If you want to use a custom Opus library you can provide the absolute path to `OpusLibrary.loadFrom(String)` before using the audio api of JDA.
 This works without `opus-java-natives` as it only requires `opus-java-api`.
 <br>_For this setup you should only exclude `opus-java-natives` as `opus-java-api` is a requirement for en-/decoding._